bonino97/LemonBooster-v2/README.md

 - [ ] Kxss
 - [ ] Paramspider / Arjun

-## This tool runs and stores results locally, so no one (not me) will have access to your data from outside.
+#### This tool runs and stores results locally, so no one (not even me) will have access to your data from outside.

 #### If you found a bug, please send to support@lemonbooster.com or make a Github Issue. :)
 #### Any suggestion is welcome.